paulmasson/math/test/README.md

 * comparisons of functions on the unit circle to mpmath

-* comparisons of function on the real line to mpmath
+* comparisons of functions on the real line to mpmath